 Have fun with this sous vide and smoked pork shoulder.
 I’m obsessed with this technique!

-5-8 pound pork shoulder/butt roast
+- 5-8 pound pork shoulder/butt roast, bone-in or boneless

-Preheat smoker to 200 degrees F. Remove the pork shoulder from the bag and transfer to your smoker.
-Cook for at least 6 hours, or until a bark has formed.
+- Preheat smoker to 200 degrees F. Remove the pork shoulder from the bag and transfer to your smoker.
+Cook for at least 2 hours, or until a bark has formed.

-Remove to a cutting board and shred with two forks.
+- Remove to a cutting board and shred with two forks.
 Serve with your favorite barbecue sauce.